Selected Publications

 Abstract

-This paper provides the first causal estimate of the impact of mineral price changes on population and industrial structure in a global sample of cities.
-We find that increases in the prices of minerals extracted from nearby mines lead to employment reallocation away from agriculture and primarily toward low-skilled services, without crowding out manufacturing activities.
+This paper provides the first causal estimate of the impact of mineral price changes on the local population and sectoral employment shares in a global sample of cities.
+We find that increases in the prices of minerals extracted from nearby mines lead to local employment reallocation away from agriculture and primarily toward low-skilled services, without crowding out manufacturing activities.
 While the city population grows, there is limited evidence for mining booms driving large-scale urbanization.
 Cities in Sub-Saharan Africa exhibit exceptionally strong responses to mining booms.
 These results suggest that resource-led structural transformation could present a new development path for resource-rich developing countries.